-C. Training.
-The Organization will conduct training and education for all employees on this Policy, including as to what constitutes Disclosable Conflicts of Interest, required disclosures, when and how disclosures are to be made, the review and determination process and other related matters at the individual's orientation and on a regular basis thereafter.

-This Policy was approved and adopted by the Board of Directors on June 26, 2019; updated June 28, 2023.

-Secretary of the Board
+C. Training .
+The Organization will conduct training and education for all employees on this Policy, including as to what constitutes Disclosable Conflicts of Interest, required disclosures, when and how disclosures are to be made, the review and determination process and other related matters at the individual's orientation and on a regular basis thereafter This Policy was approved and adopted by the Board of Directors on June 26, 2019.
+Sagratamy of the Doord Secretary of the Board